olaoluwaayanbola/olaoluwaayanbola/README.md

 - 🔭 I am currently working on an E-commerce webapplication using Next.js and MongoDB

-- 🌱 I’m currently learning Node js and express
+- 🌱 Currently learning Node js and express

 - 👯 I’m looking to collaborate on projects based on react js